Biography

 The Wobus lab is interested in mechanisms of norovirus, astrovirus, and SARS-CoV-2 - host interactions.

 Noroviruses and astroviruses are major causes of viral gastroenteritis worldwide resulting in substantial morbidity and economic loss.
-For example, human noroviruses cause an estimated 21 million cases of gastroenteritis per year in the USA alone.
-However, despite the importance for public health, little or no information is available about the biology of these viruses and no directed disease prevention and control strategies exist for these viruses.
+However, little information is available about the biology of these viruses and no directed disease prevention and control strategies exist.

 With our discovery of the first murine norovirus (MNV-1) and hence the availability of a small animal model, the development of the first in vitro culture system and reverse genetics system for a norovirus, we have a unique system to undertake a detailed analysis of different aspects of norovirus biology.
-More recently, we have expanded our studies to include human norovirus to compare and contrast the human and murine viruses, and human astroviruses.
-We developed the first small animal model for human noroviruses and established the two new culture models for human noroviruses (human BJAB B cells and human intestinal organoids) in the laboratory.
-We are also using the human intestinal organoid systems to study human astrovirus biology.
-With the COVID pandemic unfolding, we are also investigating SARS-CoV-2 infections in cell culture.
+More recently, we have expanded our studies to include human norovirus to compare and contrast the human and murine viruses, and human astroviruses to define shared features of enteric viruses.
+We are using the two available culture models for human noroviruses (human B cells and human intestinal organoids) and human intestinal organoid systems to study human astrovirus biology.
+With the COVID pandemic unfolding, we are also studying SARS-CoV-2 in cell culture.

 Current studies in the lab are focused on: